pytest-dev/pytest-factoryboy/README.rst

 pytest-factoryboy exposes several `pytest hooks <http://pytest.org/latest/plugins.html#well-specified-hooks>`_ which might be helpful for e.g. controlling database transaction, for reporting etc:

-* pytest_factoryboy_done(request) - Called after all factory based fixtures and their post-generation actions have been evaluated.
+* pytest_factoryboy_done(request) - Called after all factory-based fixtures and their post-generation actions have been evaluated.

 License